rz4/MinoTauro/README.md

 the form `mu`.
 A `mu` can be thought of as a lambda expression with all the added benefits of PyTorch's `Module` system.
 This means all native PyTorch operations still work including moving PyTorch objects to and from devices and accessing sub-modules and parameters.

 Default `components` (or sub-modules in traditional PyTorch) can be binded to `mu`s when creating a new object.
-If bound during initialization, the default `components` will be used during the forward pass.
+If bound during initialization, the default `components` will be used during the forward pass if not provided in the function call.

-As an example, the `:LearnableLinear` specification in the code example generates a new `LinearTransformation` module with custom default-and-persistent tensors, `weights` and `bias`.
+As an example, the `LearnableLinear` function in the code example generates a new `LinearTransformation` module with custom default-and-persistent tensors, `weights` and `bias`.
 If arguments `weights` or `bias` are not provided during the forward pass of `LinearTransformation`, then these default values are used instead.

 We can view a representation of the computational graph by printing the model.